Garadrim/lavorum/README.md

-# lavorum
+# Lavorum

 Made a forum in laravel 5.2.
-A very standard forum so far.
+A very standard forum so far, but functional.